EMERGING AND ESTABLISHED LEADERS.

 WHAT MAKES US STAND OUT?

-We're doers.
-The Brick & Beam Society offers a meaningful way to forge strong relationships, take action, leave a mark, and make a local difference.
+Brick & Beam Society offers a meaningful way to forge strong relationships, take action, and leave a mark.

 Throughout the year, the Brick & Beam Society will offer:

-- Thoughtful philanthropy events with local and national leaders that help members shape their personal giving philosophy.
+Thoughtful philanthropic events with local and national leaders that help members shape their personal giving philosophy.

-- Get-your-hands-dirty education and volunteering opportunities to jump knee-deep into the issues.
+Hands on education and volunteering opportunities to truly understand the issues.

-- Purposeful, topical conversations and workshops with executives and thought leaders who are leading the way.
+Purposeful, topical conversations and workshops with executives and thought leaders.

-- Impact investing where the Society ultimately determines how its dollars are used to make the biggest difference.
+Impact investing where Brick & Beam Society ultimately determines how its dollars are used to make the biggest difference.